Wealth Strategies & Services

 Comparison of Tax Implications - How much will I pay in taxes?
 Should I convert to a Roth?
 Is my social security taxable?
 How do I reduce my taxes?

-We focus on understanding your retirement goals and then help you reach those goals by avoiding unnecessary taxes.
+We focus on understanding your retirement goals and then our tax accountants help you reach those goals by avoiding unnecessary taxes.

 When should I take Social Security?
 Social Security benefits can start at age 62, 67 or 70 depending upon your current economic situation.
 Do you need money for living expenses or for investing?
 What is your medical history and life expectancy?
 We can provide the information you need to prepare a break-even analysis to determine the optimum age at which you should receive Social Security benefits.